SfC Home > Physical Science > Physics > Gravity > Gravitation >

 - How big would a Black Hole be if it had the mass of our Sun?

-The equation for the escape velocity of a Black hole comes from the standard escape velocity equation.
+The equation for the escape velocity of a Black hole is obtained by substituting the speed of light in the standard escape velocity equation.

 where